TrendingTechnology/saga/readme.md

 # **Somra**

+> The language for coders without deadlines.

 JavaScript is weird.
 Let's fix it and make something better.

-This is Somra, a new programming language as a suitable replacement for JavaScript, for developers like me who love JavaScript but keep on complaining about its weird and sometimes annoying things (such as type coercion).

-This is Somra, a new programming language designed for flexibility, scalability and awesomeness.
-Use it to build serious programs without ever complaining about type related errors.
+This is Somra, an experimental programming language with a big stack, designed for flexiblity, scalability and awesomeness.
+Use it to build serious programs and software for the web, without all that pesky and complicated quirks of JavaScript, with a fast compiler and package manager that allows for easy access to bustling ecosystems of libraries.

 - Inspired by Python.
 - Compiles to JavaScript.
 - Functional like Scala.
-- Runs anywhere, like Rust.

 ```so
 // Constrain a range.